-When you deploy vFoglight, the documentation set gets installed along with the other vFoglight files.
-The online help is integrated automatically with the help for vFoglight.
-When you open the help, the vFoglight name is displayed in a top level entry within the table of contents.
+When you deploy a cartridge, the documentation set for the cartridge is installed.
+The online help for the cartridge is integrated automatically with the core vFoglight help.
+When you open the help, the name of the cartridge is displayed in a top level entry within the table of contents.